BooopDev/BetterCommandArtifact/README.md

-### Command artifact go brrrrrrrr........
+### Limiting Endless Possibilities Since 2021

-A nice QOL mod that changes the way that the command artifact behaves.
-Instead of giving you a selection of every item in the game, you now get to choose the exact amount of items that get shown.
-Set the item count to your liking, make it higher, make it lower, you have control. (default is 5 items)
+A QOL mod that changes the way that the command artifact behaves to create a more balanced experience while playing.

 ## How it works

-This is a super simple mod, so listen up.

-1. Pick a number between 1 and another number.
-Let's say 5.
-2. Punch that number into the config file.
-3. Load up the game.
-4. Turn on the Command Artifact
-5. Pick up an item.
-6. Get 5 random items instead.
-7. Cry in a corner
+The command artifact has been altered to reduce the amount of items shown.
+By default this mod will only show you 5 random items but this can be changed within the config file.

 ## Feedback
-I'm basically an idiot, so things might be broken, feel free to ask for help or report bugs.
+Please feel free to provide feedback or bug reports if you come across any issues while using this mod.

 You can find me on Discord: Boooop#8008

 ## Changelog

+**1.2.0**

+* Fixed locked items sometimes showing up in the drop menu.

+* The original pickup is now always included in the drop menu.

+* Added additional check for PickupIndex

+* Fixed Selections sometimes only having 2 options.

+* Removed R2API

 **1.1.0**